Phi Iota Alpha: Beliefs

 Members of Phi Iota Alpha share a lifelong commitment to Latin American culture.
-Involves intellectual development, cultural consciousness, personal growth, personal achievement and social awareness.

-Members of Phi Iota Alpha believe that the Latin American community in the United States and in the Latin American countries are in need of new sources of intellectual capital to identify, address and solve the difficult challenges they face.
+Involves intellectual development, cultural consciousness, personal growth, personal achievement, and social awareness.
+Members of Phi Iota Alpha believe that the Latin American community in the United States and the Latin American countries need new sources of intellectual capital to identify, address, and solve the difficult challenges they face.
 Therefore, the organization is dedicated to developing in its members an awareness of the common values and traditions of the nations of Latin America and to preparing them to become active participants in the process of advancing the social and economic conditions of all Latin Americans.

 The fraternity instills in its members a global Latino perspective.
 This is an orientation that transcends the existing national boundaries that have separated Latin America.
 It builds on the spirit and traditions of Pan-Americanism, and supports and promotes actions leading to an eventual unification of all the countries of Latin America.